 in $\bb ZF_N(U,X)$.
-Then we prove that $[b_1]=[can]\circ [\sigma^N_U]$ and $[b_2]$ factor through $X-S$.
+Then we prove that $[b_1]=[can]\circ [\sigma^N_U]$ and $[b_2]$ factors through $X-S$.
 Moreover, we are able to work with morphisms of pairs.
-We will use systematically in this section the data from Proposition~\ref{Framing_Of_X}.
-The details are given below in this section.
+These will end up with the equality~\eqref{Injectivity_Part_Details} and will complete the proof of Theorem~\ref{Inj_Etale_exc} at the very end of the section.
+We will use systematically the data from Proposition~\ref{Framing_Of_X} in this section (the details are given below).

-Under the assumptions and notation of Proposition~\ref{Framing_Of_X}, Lemma \ref{Framing_Of_X} and Remark \ref{X'andX'_new}, set $\cc V'=X'\times_B V$.
+Under the assumptions and notation of Proposition~\ref{Framing_Of_X}, Lemma \ref{Framing_Of_X} and Remark \ref{X'andX'_new}, set $\cc V'=X'\times_B \cc V$.
 So we have a Cartesian square

 where $r'$ and $\Pi'$ are the projections to the first and second factors respectively.
 The section $s: X \to \cc V$ defines a section $s'=(id,s): X' \to \cc V'$ of $r'$. {\it For brevity, we will write below} $U\times \cc V$ to denote $U\times_{B} \cc V$, $U\times \cc V'$ for $U\times_B \cc V'$, and $id\times \rho$ for $id\times_B \rho: U\times_B \cc V \to U\times_B \cc (B\times \bb A^n)=U\times \bb A^N$.
 Let $p_{\cc V}: U\times \cc V \to \cc V$ be the projection.